-(4) The words "contractual services" include gas, electricity, steam, telephone, telegraph, freight, express, drayage, towels, drinking water, postage, printing, binding and similar services, and any contract involving less than \$1,000 for construction work to be done for, or furnished to the state or any agency thereof.
+(4) "Contractual services" includes all materials and services, and any construction work involving less than \$2,500 for construction work to be done for or furnished to the state or any agency thereof.

 16.71 Purchasing, powers.
 The department of administration shall purchase and may delegate to special designated agents the authority to purchase: